-Next door to Providore is sister company, the Margaret River Chocolate Factory.
+Next door to Providore is its sister company, the Margaret River Chocolate Factory.
 If chocolate is your vice, you’ll find plenty of unusual flavourings here.

 A world of cheese awaits at The Cheese Barrel where the best cheeses have been sourced from around the world.
 For an indulgent lunch, you can design your own cheese platter with the matching wines.
 Incidentally, this is where Princess Mary of Denmark was spotted on her last visit to Perth.
 As they say, if it’s good enough for a princess….

-Also worth looking out for are the numerous road side stalls selling seasonal fruit and vegetables.
+Also worth looking out for are the numerous roadside stalls selling seasonal fruit and vegetables.
 You’ll find many of these on the side of the roads around the Swan Valley so be sure to take some spare change with you.

 For a before or after coffee kick, try Yahava Coffee Works on West Swan Road.
 Yahava has over 20 coffee blends sourced from around the world.
-Along with the traditional lattes and flat whites, Yahava also has chai lattes, ice coffees and a big selection of flavour essences to give your coffee a special kick.
+Along with the traditional lattes and flat whites, Yahava also has chai lattes, iced coffees and a big selection of flavour essences to give your coffee a special kick.